Introduction to the Classical Guitar

 Masterpieces for Classical Guitar

-Advanced pieces offer a chance to tackle complex techniques and deep musical expression.
-Here are some recommended advanced pieces:
+The masterpieces of the repertoire offer a chance to tackle complex techniques and deep musical expression.
+Here are some recommended classical guitar masterpieces:

 1. “Asturias (Leyenda)” by Isaac Albéniz

-• A demanding piece originally written for piano, featuring fast alternation and powerful strumming.
+• A demanding piece originally written for piano, featuring fast alternation and powerful strumming inspired by flamenco song forms.

 2. “Chaconne” by Johann Sebastian Bach (arr.
 Segovia)